mahdi-shafiei/STAT-4830/Lecture0.md

 The details of this outline shift based on class interests.
 By the end of the course, you will have a toolbox of optimization methods, an understanding of their theoretical underpinnings, and practical experience in applying them to real problems.

 ## Expectations and Learning Outcomes

+What will you learn by the end of this course?

 1. **Modeling and Formulation**
    By the end of this course, you should be able to take a real-world problem (in data science, machine learning, or sequential decision-making) and translate it into a formal optimization problem with well-defined objectives and constraints.